hoanghiephui/Unstoppable-Wallet-Website/src/faq/en/binance/what-are-bep2-tokens.md

 # What are BEP2 tokens?

-The BEP2 is a token standard on Binance Chain blockchain which is another blockchain, different from Binance Smart Chain.

-Binance Chain is a predecessor to Binance Smart Chain blockchain.
+The BEP2 tokens is a token standard on Binance Chain blockchain which is another blockchain.
+It's a predecessor to Binance Smart Chain blockchain.